 engines each statement works with, see the descriptions for

-Other storage engines do not necessarily support all operations.
+All storage engines do not necessarily support all four

-an attempt to check it produces this result:
+MEMORY table, an attempt to check it produces

-mysqlcheck test ttest.t note : The storage engine for the table doesn't support check
+shell> mysqlcheck test t test.t note : The storage engine for the table doesn't support check

 If mysqlcheck is unable to repair a table,